Introduction

 Within Co-adapt there are three projects improving climate change adaptation in Somerset:

-- Adapting the Levels – led by Somerset Council, Farming and Wildlife Advisory Group South West, the former Somerset West and Taunton Council –
+- Adapting the Levels – led by Somerset Council, Farming and Wildlife Advisory Group South West, the former Somerset West and Taunton Council.
+A partnership project dedicated to empowering those who live and work on the Somerset Levels to take action on Climate Adaptation.

-is a partnership project dedicated to empowering those who live and work on the Somerset Levels to take action on Climate Adaptation. - The Riverlands project at Porlock Vale – led by the National Trust – working with European partners to restore natural processes that build a more resilient catchment, develop better habitat, mitigate the impacts of climate change and provide benefits for people and nature.
+- The Riverlands Project at Porlock Vale – led by the National Trust – working with European partners to restore natural processes that build a more resilient catchment, develop better habitat, mitigate the impacts of climate change and provide benefits for people and nature.
 This is a part of the National Trust’s wider ‘Riverlands’ initiative.

 - Connecting the Culm Devon and Somerset – led by Blackdown Hills Area of Outstanding Natural Beauty.
 Working with nature and local communities, we aim to make the river better for wildlife and people, and more resilient to flood and drought.
 We want to collaborate with those living in the River Culm catchment to help solve the river’s problems.
 As a part of this, we will use proven nature-based solutions that provide many other benefits too.